 Information on what you talk about in counselling might also be shared with the courts, should you be involved in legal proceedings.

 I may also need to disclose information about possible criminal acts or security threats to the appropriate authorities.

-As a registered and accredited member of BACP, I operate in line with the Ethical Framework for the Counselling Professions.
+As a registered and senior accredited member of BACP, I operate in line with the Ethical Framework for the Counselling Professions.
 This means I am committed to reviewing my client work in supervision with a qualified clinical supervisor.